 From time to time, the Company may be involved in legal proceedings arising in the ordinary course of business.
-The Company assesses contingencies to determine the degree of probability and range of possible loss for potential accrual in its condensed consolidated financial statements.
-An estimated loss contingency is accrued in the financial statements if it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
-The Company believes there are no legal proceedings pending that could have, either individually or in the aggregate, a material adverse effect on the Company's condensed consolidated financial statements.
+The Company believes there is no litigation pending that could have, either individually or in the aggregate, a material impact on the Company's consolidated financial statements.